 Lower your in-game graphics settings, then build them back up slowly.

-Another very good fix is to lower your Halo Infinite in-game graphics settings.
+Another very good fix is to lower your Forspoken in-game graphics settings.
 Start from the absolute lowest settings (use the resolution you want don’t change this) Then slowly work your way up to higher graphical settings until you find the sweet spot where the game stops crashing.

 Wait for the game to be updated/patched and optimised like it should have been before release.